msusanrocha/DEGO_Project_Group03/README.md

 # DEGO_Project_Group03
-Repository for group assignment in Data Ecosystems and Governance in Organizations at Nova SBE.
+Repository for group assignment "Credit Application Governance Analysis" in Data Ecosystems and Governance in Organizations at Nova SBE.